Gift Fred: Club career

 In August 2021, Gift signed a three-year contract with Uganda Premier League club SC Villa.
 Prior to signing for Villa, he played for the third division side of Booma FC.
+He served as the SC Villa captain in the 2022/2023 season.

+In August 2023, Gift Fred joined Young Africans on a free transfer from SC Villa and signed a three-year contract.

+In September 2024 he officially terminated his contract and joined Saint George on a two-year contract deal.